nezapajek/project-tobamo/QUICKSTART.md

 # Quick Start Guide

-Get up and running with project-tobamo in 15 minutes!
+Get up and running with project-tobamo in 15 minutes.

 ## Prerequisites